material-components/material-components-ios/components/List/docs/create-your-own.md

 In order to have cells self-size based on content and not rely on magic number constants to decide how big they should be, we need to follow these steps:

-1. Apply autoulayout constraints of our added subviews relative to each other and their superview (the cell's `contentView`).
+1. Apply autolayout constraints of our added subviews relative to each other and their superview (the cell's `contentView`).
 We need to make sure our constraints don't define static heights or widths but rather constraints that are relative or our cell won't calculate itself based on the dynamically sized